The icing on the cake on this route is Chandernahan lake — the source of the Pabbar River.

 Buran Kanda gives a magnificent view of the Kinner Kailash Range towering over the Baspa Valley.
 Dinner and overnight stay in Bura Kanda.

-On Day 04 Cross the meadows of Bura Kanda and reach the base camp of the Buran pass, which is also known as the Burando.
+On Day #4 we cross the meadows of Bura Kanda and reach the base camp of the Buran pass, which is also known as the Burando.
 Dinner and overnight stay in tents.
 Camp under the magnificence of million stars.

 Day 5: Pass Base Camp – Buran pass -Litham (A detour to Chandranahan lake)

 Day 6: Litham – Dayara Thach

 Today descend down from Litham to Dayara.
 The trek is moderate and the landscape is pretty enough to overshadow the tiring journey.
 Get overwhelmed by the seamless green meadows and Birch-fringed pastures on the right bank of the Pabbar river.
 The perfect place to unwinder and reflect.
 Overnight Tented accommodation in Dayara.

 Day 7: Dayara – Janglik Village